haru8603/CovidSuicidePublic/README.md

 # Covid Suicide
-Replication code for the impact of reduced mobility on suicide during the COVID-19 pandemic
+Replication code for the impact of reduced mobility on suicide during the COVID-19 pandemic.
+The data are available on request

 # Install